Building Cardinal without MOOSE's conda Environment

 Set OCCA Backend

 NekRS uses OCCA to provide an API for device programming.
-Available backends include CPU (i.e. MPI parallelism), CUDA, HIP, OpenCL, and OpenMP.
+Available backends include CPU (i.e. Message Passing Interface (MPI) parallelism), CUDA, HIP, OpenCL, and OpenMP.
 There are several different ways that you can set the backend; in order of decreasing priority,

 Pass via the command line, like